Japan–Portugal relations: Trade and commerce

 In 1592 the Portuguese trade with Japan started being increasingly challenged by Chinese smugglers on their reeds, in addition to Spanish vessels coming to Manila in 1600, the Dutch in 1609, and English in 1613.

 One of the many things that the Japanese were interested in were Portuguese guns.

-With the arrival of the first Europeans in Japan in 1543, Portuguese traders António Mota, Francisco Zeimoto disembarked in Tanegashima, where they would introduce firearms to the local population.
-These muskets would later be known as receive the name after its location.
+With the arrival of the first Europeans in Japan in 1543, Portuguese traders António Mota, Francisco Zeimoto disembarked in Tanegashima, where they introduced firearms to the local population.
+These muskets would later be known as Tanegashima, receiving the name after its location.

-Because Japan was in the midst of a civil war, an era marked by the Sengoku period, the Japanese heavily purchased Portuguese artillery, such as guns (arquebus) and cannons and adopted Portuguese full plated armour, opposed to tight leather.
-Oda Nobunaga, a famous daimyo who nearly unified all of Japan, made extensive use of guns playing a key role in the Battle of Nagashino.
+Because Japan was in the midst of a civil war, an era marked by the Sengoku period, the Japanese heavily purchased Portuguese artillery, such as guns (arquebus) and cannons (breech-loading swivel gun), and adopted Portuguese full plated armour, opposed to tight leather.
+Oda Nobunaga, a famous daimyō who nearly unified all of Japan, made extensive use of guns, which played a key role in the Battle of Nagashino in 1575.
+Nobunaga also tolerated Jesuit missionaries and Portuguese merchants, partly because they weakened the influence of Buddhist institutions hostile to him.
 Within a year, Japanese smiths were able to reproduce the mechanism and began to mass-produce the Portuguese firearms.
-Early issues due to Japanese inexperience was corrected with the help of Portuguese blacksmiths.
+Early issues due to Japanese inexperience were corrected with the help of Portuguese blacksmiths.
 The Japanese soon worked on various techniques to improve the effectiveness of their guns and even developed larger caliber barrels and ammunition to increase lethality.
-Within 50 years, Nobunagas armies were equipped with a large number of such weapons, changing the way war was fought on the islands.
+Within 50 years, Nobunaga's armies were equipped with a large number of such weapons, changing the way war was fought on the islands.
 These weapons played a key role in the unification of Japan under Toyotomi Hideyoshi and Tokugawa Ieyasu, as well as in the invasions of Korea in 1592 and 1597.
-Apart from weapons, the Portuguese also traded clocks, soap, tobacco, wine, and other unknown products in Feudal Japan.
+Apart from weapons, the Portuguese also traded clocks, glass and glassware, soap, tobacco, and other unknown products, in addition, they introduced bread and wine and the cultivation of tomatos, bananas and pumpkins, etc. in Feudal Japan.